-Kids of the Wild is really keen to encourage children to get outdoors into nature so we are publishing occasional articles written by kids themselves, about their adventures or experiences in nature.
+Kids of the Wild is really keen to encourage children outdoors into nature so we are publishing occasional articles of kids writing, about their outdoor adventures or experiences in nature.

 I am excited to present the very first of these posts about a day out spotting red squirrels and exploring an old lead mine.
 Many thanks to Loretta for this excellent piece of writing and some great photographs too.
 We love it!

 (See bottom of page if your child would like to contribute)

 Killhope Lead Mine is in Upper Weardale in the North Pennines which is an Area of Outstanding Natural Beauty.
 I went there with my parents.
 We had to drive through a ford to get to the car park which was fun!

 First, we went to see the red squirrels and spotted at least four of them at the hide, climbing and running.

 There were also birds – pheasants as well as smaller birds, and rabbits.